-Juvenile macular dystrophies are a large number of rare, inherited conditions that affect central vision, not peripheral (side) vision.
+Juvenile macular dystrophies are a large number of rare, inherited conditions that affect central vision.
 They can appear in childhood, but some are not diagnosed until later in life.

 Most people are diagnosed with a juvenille dystophy after visiting an optician who identifies a potential problem.